joshualande/joshualande.github.io/_drafts/2014-02-15-introduction-apache-pig-examples.md

 Note that we use tabs now for XXX reason

-Despite having some obvious distadvantages, this might be ncessa
+Despite having some obvious distadvantages, this might be necessary:

 ```
 recipes_normalized = LOAD 'recipes_denormalized.csv'